 A path is only a path, and there is no affront, to oneself or to others, in dropping it if that is what your heart tells you… Look at every path closely and deliberately.
 Try it as many times as you think necessary.
-Then ask yourself alone, one question….
-Does this path have a heart?
-If it does, the path is good; if it doesn’t, it is of no use.
+Then ask yourself alone, one question… Does this path have a heart?
+If it does, the path is good; if it doesn’t, it is of no use. ― Carlos Castaneda (2)

-Mr. Castaneda gives us an outline of how to approach testing and questioning spiritual road.
+Mr. Castaneda gives us an outline of how to approach testing the spiritual road.
 To look deliberately is to assess the intent and goal of the spiritual route.
 Trying as many times as necessary means using all the resources to investigate.
 Identify the intention behind the system.
 Look at it from several points of view.
 Use as many valid sources as you can find.
 Look into the meaning of its symbolism and history.

 Finally, does this spiritual road “have a heart”?
-To have heart means does it foster positive thinking and behavior for everything and everyone?
-If the road is selective, then it does not have heart.
+To have heart means, does it foster positive thinking and behavior for everything and everyone?
+If the road is selective, then it does not “have a heart.”
 If the road is only for “the chosen few,” then it is discriminatory, then it does not have a heart.

 Top Reasons For Testing Your Path

 The top reasons for questioning your path:

 3) Time is limited use it wisely.
 You only have so much time.
-Don’t waste it on the wrong road.
+Please don’t waste it on the wrong road.

 4) Counterfeit roads and teachers are harmful.
 It’s smart to avoid getting misused and hurt.
 Test your sources often.

 5) If you don’t test, you miss opportunities.
 You miss opportunities to grow and to help others.